mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 - New algorithm :ref:`CorelliPowderCalibrationLoad <algm-CorelliPowderCalibrationLoad>` to load a CORELLI calibration table into memory.
 - New algorithm :ref:`CorelliPowderCalibrationCreate <algm-CorelliPowderCalibrationCreate>` adjusts the position and orientation of Corelli banks in order to optimize the comparison of observed peaks to reference data
 - New algorithm :ref:`CorelliPowderCalibrationApply <algm-CorelliPowderCalibrationApply>` to apply a CORELLI calibration table to CORELLI EventWorkspace.
-- New algorithm :ref:`CorelliPowderCalibrationLoad <algm-CorelliPowderCalibrationLoad>` to load a CORELLI calibration table into memory.
 - Modified creation of absorption input in :ref:`SNSPowderReduction <algm-SNSPowderReduction>` to automatically get information from sample logs.

 Improvements